-WASHINGTON—U.S. Citizenship and Immigration Services (USCIS) Director León Rodríguez today announced the release of an updated policy memorandum on the L-1B nonimmigrant visa classification for workers with specialized knowledge (PDF, 184 KB).
-The memorandum, which clarifies for USCIS officers how L-1B petitioners may demonstrate that an employee has specialized knowledge, will be posted on-line for a 45-day public feedback period.
+WASHINGTON—U.S. Citizenship and Immigration Services (USCIS) Director León Rodríguez today announced the release of an updated policy memorandum on the L-1B nonimmigrant visa classification for workers with specialized knowledge (PDF, 183.99 KB).
+The memorandum, which clarifies for USCIS officers how L-1B petitioners may demonstrate that an employee has specialized knowledge, will be posted online for a 45-day public feedback period.
 The memorandum will go into effect on August 31, 2015.

 “This policy memorandum, once it goes into effect, will help companies in the United States better use the skills of talented employees in the global marketplace,” said Rodríguez.
 “These changes maintain the integrity of the L-1B program while recognizing the fluid dynamics of the 21st century business world.
 We listened to the concerns of our partners to develop this policy and look forward to the public’s feedback.”